Tambena Consulting

 • Export options for accounting

-Step 3: Create Standardized Data Entry Rules
+Step 3: Establish Uniform Data Entry Guidelines

-Step 4: Automate Where Possible
+Step 4: Automate whenever you can

-Step 5: Review and Analyze Regularly
+Step 5: Continually Review and Evaluate

-Why Organized Sales Data Empowers Better Decisions
+Why Better Decisions Are Facilitated by Organized Sales Data

 • Understand customer lifetime value